AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the universal restoration of all fallen beings to their original holiness and union with God.

-**Origen**\'s most learned production was the *Hexapla*.
+Origen\'s most learned production was the *Hexapla*.
 He was twenty-eight years on this great Biblical work.
-The first form was the *Tetrapla*, containing in four columns the *Septuagint*, and the texts of **Aquila**, **Symmachus**, and **Theodotion**.
+The first form was the *Tetrapla*, containing in four columns the *Septuagint*, and the texts of Aquila, Symmachus, and Theodotion.
 This he enlarged into *Hexapla* with the Hebrew text in both Hebrew and Greek letters.
 Many of the books of the Bible had two additional columns, and some a seventh Greek version.
 This was the *Octapla*.
 This immense monument of learning and industry consisted of fifty volumes.
-It was never transcribed, and perished, probably destroyed by the Arabs in the destruction of the Alexandrian Library.[^241]
+It was never transcribed, and perished, probably destroyed by the Arabs in the destruction of the Alexandrian Library.[^240]

-**Origen** was of medium height, but of such vigor and physical endurance that he acquired the title Adamantius, the man of steel, or adamant.
+Origen was of medium height, but of such vigor and physical endurance that he acquired the title Adamantius, the man of steel, or adamant.
 But he constantly wore a demeanor of benignity and majesty, of kindliness and sanctity, that won all with whom he came in contact.

 ## Quotation of Origen\'s Language.

-The following statements from the pen of **Origen**, and abstracts of his views by eminent authors of different creeds, will show the great scholar\'s ideas of human destiny.
+The following statements from the pen of Origen, and abstracts of his views by eminent authors of different creeds, will show the great scholar\'s ideas of human destiny.
 Many more than are here given might be presented, but enough are quoted to demonstrate beyond a peradventure that the great philosopher and divine, the equally great scholar and saint, was a Universalist.
-There is no little difficulty in reaching **Origen**\'s opinions on some topics --- happily not on man\'s final destiny --- in consequence of most of his works existing only in Latin translations confessedly inaccurate.
-He complained of perversions while living and warned against misconstruction.[^242] But no believer in endless punishment can claim the sanction of his great name.
+There is no little difficulty in reaching Origen\'s opinions on some topics --- happily not on man\'s final destiny --- in consequence of most of his works existing only in Latin translations confessedly inaccurate.
+He complained of perversions while living and warned against misconstruction.[^241] But no believer in endless punishment can claim the sanction of his great name.

 He writes: "The end of the world, then, and the final consummation will